 The final card to make the cut is from the 2013 Topps Chrome Update set.
 Once more, it features a lined action shot of Puig in motion, with both feet off the ground as he celebrates wildly.
 It’s a great picture, and arguably the best of the trio.
 (There are three variation short prints from the set, each with a different image.)

 There’s an RC logo in the bottom corner, and while there’s no signature to be found, there are a couple of parallels which alter the border color.
 It’s an inexpensive option compared to the others on the list, and an ideal entry-level investment piece if you’re looking at the Gold or Black versions.

 Parallels: Gold (/250), Black (/99)

 Investment Rating: Pass (2.8 out of 5)

 Best Yasiel Puig Rookie Card: 2013 Bowman Chrome RC #BCA-Y

-Puig is the first to admit that he didn’t work hard enough while he was with the Dodgers, and that’s a risk that you take when you sign a temperamental 22-year-old to a seven-year deal worth $42m.
+Puig is the first to admit that he didn’t work hard enough while he was with the Dodgers, and that’s a risk you take when you sign a temperamental 22-year-old to a seven-year deal worth $42m.